kxdang/kiendang.me/content/blog/082-Algolia-install/index.md

 ```

 ## <center> Installing Highlighting feature </center>
-If you want Highlight to work, you must add the Highlight component inside your component that generates inside the Hit function.
+If you want Highlight to work, you must add the Highlight component inside the component that generates inside the Hit function.

 For my case, I wanted to be able to search for the title of my blog and my excerpt.
+So inside my SearchPreview, I passed down the hit data as a prop in line 3 above.
+This will allow the Highlight component in the Search component to add the magic.

-So inside my SearchPreview, searching for the title just requires you to replace the title with the Highlight component:
+Searching for the title just requires you to replace the title with the Highlight component:

 ```jsx
 //inside SearchPreview.js